tanfwong/rfsoc_notes/_sources/ch5/lcs.md

       the top-level function `top()` is made to less than a half of that of the example in  {numref}`sec:cache`.
       ```{tip}
-      The seemingly extraneous inside `Write_Loop`
+      The port widening for the writes in `Write_Loop`
-      is to add an extra operation to push Vitis HLS to schedule the
+      causes a small negative slack in the synthesis step.
+If that is
-      write and other operations into two different clock cycles in
+      not desirable, we may use the set the option
-      order to prevent negative slack from happening.
-This is a common
+      `max_widen_bitwidth=32` using the interface pragma to turn off
-      trick to avoid negative slack in the synthesis process by Vitis HLS.
+      port widening for a more conservative scheduling design.
       ```